utah-cs3550-fa24/assignments/hw7.md

 -----

 In this assignment you'll deploy your grading application using AWS EC2.
-The grading application will then become publically accessible.
+The grading application will then become publicly accessible.
 Specifically, you will:

 - Purchase a domain name